The Shanling Q1 Media Player

 - did not fully scan my library

-was too onerous so I eventually just started mounting the TF card on my work laptop at work (plugged into my USB-C desktop hub).
+was too troublesome so I eventually just started mounting the TF card on my work laptop at work (plugged into my USB-C desktop hub).
 I would then drag the mount onto Apple Music on my work laptop to add the files to the library, being careful to make sure Consolidate Library was turned off so it would leave the files in place.
 I would do this manually every so often; my cadence was about once a month.

 An Update Makes it More Useful

 I found the player a month or two ago and brought it inside, and my kid used it as a toy pretend phone in his room.
-AT sone point when he was at home when me and my wife were working, I realized he lived in the living room most of the day, 3 feet away from my wife’s desk.
+At some point when he was at home when me and my wife were working, I realized he lived in the living room most of the day, 3 feet away from my wife’s desk.
 This was because the TV was there, and toddler screams and YouTube don’t gel well with conference calls.

 I first set up the Chromebook with YouTube in his room, and saw the Q1, and thought that would be a nice little thing to put Baby Shark and junk on for him for when he could read.
 I put the thing on the charger overnight and turned it back on.
 It has been a full year and a half since I acquired the thing, so I went to see if there were any firmware updates.
-I found there were on the official page, but that web site was in obvious decay and I was afraid I would never be able to get the thing up to current.
+I found there were on the official page, but that web site was in concerningly rapid decay and I was afraid I would never be able to get the thing up to current.
 Thankfully, Google indexed a Facebook thread that linked to another post on their site that offered a Google Drive download of the firmware, so I was back in business.

 The update offered a bunch of really neat functionality, some of which were improvements over capabilities I never knew it previously had: